Wevel/ExperiarSoC/docs/Testing/Testing.md

 ## Memory verify-memory-rtl (-gl)
 - Write data to each SRAM macro
 - Read back from each SRAM macro and compare data
+- Read back as byte and half values and compare data
+- Read back byte and half with offset and compare data
 - Set GPIO high if pass

 ## Video verify-video-rtl (-gl)